albar965/littlenavmap-manual/src/en/MENUS.rst

 You will see a notification dialog if this is the case.
 Adjust the cruise altitude manually if needed (:ref:`flight-plan-altitude`).

-This correction applies to all plans which are loaded manually by a user.
+This correction applies to all plans which are loaded manually by an user.
 The change is stored in the undo/redo stack and can be undone to revert to the previously invalid cruise altitude.
 The corrected altitude depends on plan type (IFR or VFR), used procedures and used airways.